FuelLabs/sway-rfcs/rfcs/0016-const-fn.md

 While Miri provides a robust foundation, its interpretation speed and limitations in heap allocations pose challenges for extending const fn capabilities.

+## C++

+C++ has a way of having a function that can be both used in const evaluation and that can also be used at runtime.
+They do that by having the keyword `constexpr` before functions declarations that can be run both at runtime and at compile time, this is the equivalent of `const fn` in Rust.
+And `consteval` to make sure that a function is evaluated only at compile time and does not exists at runtime, which has no equivalent in Rust or this proposal.

 # Future possibilities